mohamedabdelnabysw/carever/README.md

 # Fleet Management System

-This repository is for Robusta Studio's task building a fleet management (bus booking) system.
+This repository is for Bus Tickets Reservation System.

 ## Built with